ericyork/eidolon/_posts/2018-02-22-how-i-got-jekyll-running.md

 Next, I commit the changes (with comments) and push them up to GitHub.

-Finally, I deploy to Heroku with 'git push heroku master'.
+Finally, I deploy to Heroku with `git push heroku master`.

 ### Make a Theme Change